Why technical analysis works?

 I don’t track Kingfisher Airlines from trading or investing point of view and so I will not be able to comment on the exact dates of news outcome but from my traveling habits I know it is in news for last few months.

-Looking at the above charts, we clearly see that stock has not done much when it is in the news but has done lot of things ahead of the news and such a big fall in the stock price revealed everything (even well ahead of time).
+Looking at the above charts, we clearly see that stock has not done much when it is in the news but has done a lot of things ahead of the news and such a big fall in the stock price revealed everything (even well ahead of time).

 To see how chart patterns repeats itself read this.